IndiGo Confirms Continued Operational Stability Ahead of Holiday Season

 *this image is generated using AI for illustrative purposes only.

-Interglobe Aviation has announced robust operational performance ahead of the holiday season, confirming full operational stability since December 9, 2025.
-The airline has been consistently operating high flight volumes while maintaining service quality across its extensive network.
+Interglobe Aviation has confirmed continued operational stability ahead of the holiday season, maintaining robust performance metrics across its extensive network.
+The airline has successfully sustained full operational stability since December 9, 2025, while consistently operating high flight volumes and maintaining service quality.

 Current Operational Performance